markusand/minimalChart/README.md

 ## Features

-* Draw Dots, Lines and Area charts
+* Draw Dots, Lines, Area and Radar charts
 * Tooltips to visualize values
 * Draw threshold as line or area